 Useful Tips for Turning a Nursery into a Toddler Room

 There is no better feeling than seeing your tiny bunny grow.
 She no longer wants to be held.
-Your little peanut is all over the house, learning how to walk and utter some words.
+Your little peanut is all over the house, learning to walk and utter words.
 This can only mean she is ready to move out of the nursery to the toddler’s room.
 The process can be overwhelming as you try to overhaul the whole space.
 You will therefore need the following easy-to-do tips to ease your journey.

 1. Declutter the Room